 \subsubsection{Model Types}

 \paragraph{One-Tower Encoder Modeling} A one-tower encoder model consists of an embedding layer, and a single transformer encoder module followed by a classification layer.
-Previous examples of one-tower encoders include models such as UNITER \cite{chen2020uniter} and VisualBERT \cite{li2019visualbert}.
-In principle, one-tower encoders are very much like NLP encoders such as BERT \cite{devlin2019bert} and ELECTRA \cite{clark2020electra} with some adaptations for the vision language domain.
+Previous examples of one-tower encoders include models such as UNITER \citep{chen2020uniter} and VisualBERT \citep{li2019visualbert}.
+In principle, one-tower encoders are very much like NLP encoders such as BERT \citep{devlin2019bert} and ELECTRA \citep{clark2020electra} with some adaptations for the vision language domain.

-One of the key adaptations is that a vision-language model's embedding layer must accommodate both textual and visual features.
+One of the key adaptations is that a VL model's embedding layer must accommodate both textual and visual features.
 For NLP models such as BERT, the embedding layer consists of a single large matrix where each column in the matrix is a vector representing the words in the model's vocabulary.
-While one-tower vision-language encoders also have this feature, they have additional components that can process an image into a sequence of vectors.
-In the current version of the program, the embedding layer will always consist of BERT-style word-piece embeddings for text \cite{devlin2019bert} and patch embeddings for image features.
-Patch embeddings were first introduced as part of the ViT model in the paper \citet{dosovitskiy2020image}.
+While one-tower VL encoders also have this feature, they have additional components that can process an image into a sequence of vectors.
+In the current version of the program, the embedding layer will always consist of BERT-style word-piece embeddings for text \citep{devlin2019bert} and patch embeddings for image features.
+Patch embeddings were first introduced as part of the ViT model in \citet{dosovitskiy2020image}.
 Here an image is split in small square patches, the patch is then flattened into a vector and projected to the correct embedding dimension.
-A visual depiction of patch embeddings from the paper that introduced them can be found in Figure~\ref{fig:patch-embeds}.
-In future versions of the program we hope to include support for using grid features derived from a convolutional neural network to embed images \cite{huang2020pixel}.
+In future versions of the program we hope to include support for using grid features derived from a convolutional neural network to embed images \citep{huang2020pixel}.